Camera Lenses

 How Does a Telephoto Lens Work?

-As you may know, a telephoto lens is a one-of-a-kind lens that has a focal length longer than the lens itself.
+As you may know, a telephoto lens is a unique lens with a focal length longer than the lens itself.

-They can do this by using a special lens from the telephoto group, these lenses are able to extend the light path that enters the lens.
+They can do this by using a special lens from the telephoto group; these lenses can extend the light path that enters the lens.

 Lenses with long focal lengths are often called telephoto lenses, although this is technically incorrect.
-Why?
-Because a telephoto lens specifically incorporates the telephoto group.
+A telephoto lens specifically incorporates the telephoto group.

-Now we delve into the nitty gritty construction details, this is aimed to help you understand how a telephoto lens works.
+Now, we delve into the nitty gritty construction details, which are aimed at helping you understand how a telephoto lens works.

 Construction of Telephoto Lens

-The usual simple lens of a non-telephoto design is made by using only one lens.
+The usual simple lens of a non-telephoto design uses only one lens.
 This is done to lessen aberrations and includes several achromatic lenses.

 For these lenses to focus on an object, the distance from the lens to the camera’s focal plane needs to be adjusted to the focal length.